obodriagovatvonagedotcom/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 Your backend should expose an endpoint that would allow the client to ask for a valid JWT per user.
 In a real life scenario, you would probably add some further authentication method such as a password.
 For this use case, sending your username will do.

 - If you are using the demo backend application, it exposes a simple endpoint for that case.
-Click "SDK Integration" on the top menu.
-Under "User Authorization" you will find the endpoint, the request and response bodies.
+Click **SDK Integration** on the top menu.
+Under **User Authorization** you will find the exposed endpoint, the request and response bodies.

 ![SDK integration](/assets/images/client-sdk/contact-center/sdk-integration.png)